Fort Matanzas National Monument in the 1920s

 During the Centennial Celebration, the historian-tourists will answer questions on every fort tour on the designated days.
 The boat ride to the island and the tours are free.
 There is a limited capacity for passengers on each trip and boarding passes are required.
 They can be claimed on the day of your visit, on a first-come-first-served basis.
 No reservations can be made in advance by any means.
 The monument office opens at 9:00 a.m.

-Seven tours leave for the island each day: 9:30, 10:30, and 11:30 a.m. as well as 12:30, 1:30, 2:30, and 3:30 p.m.
+Seven tours leave for the island daily: 9:30, 10:30, 11:30 a.m., and 12:30, 1:30, 2:30, 3:30 p.m.

 Admission: Free